jaredjaimes/startup/README.md

 ## Service deliverable
 ➡️ The following is an example of the required information for the Startup Service deliverable

-For this deliverable I added backend endpoints that receives votes and returns the voting totals.
+For this deliverable I added backend endpoints to the rankings in order to save the exp points into

- Node.js/Express HTTP service - done!
+ - [x] Node.js/Express HTTP service - done!
- Static middleware for frontend - done!
+ - [x] Static middleware for frontend - done! with "app.use(express.static('public'));"
+ - [x] Calls to third party endpoints - yes, I realized I hadn't had a section for this so I decided to do a third party to have a random inspirational quote at the login.
- Calls to third party endpoints - I didn't have time to implement this. 😔 Backend service endpoints - Placeholders for login that stores the current user on the server.
-Endpoints for voting.
+ - [x] Backend service endpoints - Placeholders for login that stores the current user on the server.
+And endpoints for the rankings section.
- Frontend calls service endpoints - I did this using the fetch function.
+ - [x] Frontend calls service endpoints - I did this using the fetch function with the login, skills, and rankings files.

-DB/Login deliverable
+## DB/Login deliverable
 ➡️ The following is an example of the required information for the Startup DB/Login deliverable

 For this deliverable I associate the votes with the logged in user.
 I stored the votes in the database.